 Whichever path Whitman follows, the climb will probably be steep.
-Hewlett-Packard has tumbled (HPQ) 16 percent this year through yesterday, and sales have declined three straight quarters.
+Hewlett-Packard has tumbled (HPQ:US) 16 percent this year through yesterday, and sales have declined three straight quarters.
 The company has lost market share in personal computers as more consumers flock to tablet-style devices such as Apple Inc.’s iPad.
 It was slow to embrace cloud computing, or delivery of software, storage and other technology services over the Internet.

 The shares increased 2.7 percent to $22.26 at 11:22 a.m. in New York.

 Hewlett-Packard has also been wracked by management upheaval.
 Mark Hurd, who proceeded Apotheker, resigned in August 2010 after a company investigation said that he violated the company’s standards of business conduct.

 “We left the stock in disgust,” said Dan Morris, chief investment officer at Morris Capital Advisors LLC in Malvern, Pennsylvania, who manages $200 million and sold the last of its Hewlett-Packard shares last year.
 “The management missteps that have occurred there are just unbelievable.”